Preparing For Eventual Entry into a Graduate Program in the Mathematical Sciences

 If graduate studies are a possibility you want to consider, you should look at the offerings and requirements of a variety of graduate programs, and choose those that best suit your interests.
 Some schools offer more than one program in mathematical sciences; others have a single program with different specialization tracks.
 For instance, our department offers a Mathematics graduate program with tracks in “pure” mathematics and mathematics education, but is also involved in two interdisciplinary graduate programs, one in Applied Mathematics and one in Statistics.

 It is typical and often recommended to change schools between undergraduate and graduate studies.
 You should discuss your options with your faculty advisor (in particular, ask for recommendations as well as contact names), and make sure your studies both in and out of the classroom will prepare you to enter the graduate programs in which you are interested.
-The comprehensive option is the most natural choice for those interested in graduate studies in mathematics.
+The comprehensive emphasis is the most natural choice for those interested in graduate studies in mathematics.
 It includes courses in real and complex analysis (MATH 425A, MATH 425B, and MATH 424) and a second course in linear algebra (MATH 413), which are required by many programs.
 Further recommendations are given below.

 Graduate studies in mathematics

-If you plan to pursue studies in mathematics, you should choose the comprehensive option (for more details, see the list of our undergraduate options), and take abstract algebra (MATH 415A and MATH 415B) and if possible topology (MATH 432).
+If you plan to pursue studies in mathematics, you should choose the comprehensive emphasis (for more details, see the list of our undergraduate emphases), and take abstract algebra (MATH 415A and MATH 415B) and if possible topology (MATH 432).
 Most “pure” mathematics graduate programs have core courses and qualifying exams on the topics of analysis, algebra, and geometry/topology.
 Your first year of graduate school will be easier if you come in with a solid foundation in these topics.

 Graduate studies in applied mathematics